 clients with a relapse prevention program, allowing clients to gradually transition back into regular life while receiving ongoing support and encouragement from sponsors, therapists and peers.

 Relapse prevention therapy begins with the creation of a detailed discharge plan.
-This plan provides clients with the resources they need to make a successful transition out of the Above It All residential facility and into their everyday life.
+This plan provides clients with the resources they need to make a successful transition out of the Above It All inpatient facility and into their everyday life.
 For some clients, these resources may include outpatient recovery services, partial hospitalization or simply access to an aftercare treatment program.
 Additionally, clients will meet with their therapist to assess what they need in order to get back to their own life.

 Relapse Prevention at Above It All Treatment Center